 What are mindfulness activities?

-Mindfulness is defined as the mental state achieved by focusing one’s awareness on the present moment.
+Mindfulness is the mental state achieved by focusing one’s awareness on the present moment.
 Mindfulness helps with self-awareness and self-regulation.
-We teach our kids that we can’t always control what goes on around us, but we can control how we react to them.
+We teach our kids that we can’t always control what goes on around us but can control how we react to them.
 One way to help with that is through mindfulness activities.
-There are quite a few different mindfulness activities you can teach your little ones, but we’ve found that the easiest way to encourage mindfulness in our children is by pausing and taking deep breaths, and exhaling, which is why I used my Cricut to create pinwheels.
+There are quite a few different mindfulness activities you can teach your little ones, but we’ve found that the easiest way to encourage mindfulness in our children is by pausing, taking deep breaths, and exhaling, which is why I used my Cricut to create pinwheels.
 They are a fun way to encourage children to stop and take deep breaths.
 Pinwheel breathing is a fun way to help children practice taking deep breaths by using the act of blowing on a pinwheel.

 For your materials, I suggest using double-sided scrapbook paper or card stock.
 I like to use scrapbook paper because I love the different patterns on each side.
 This creates an interesting design when the pinwheel starts spinning.